peter88213/nvhelp-en/source/nv_statistics/index.rst

 The bars in the chart show the number of words in relation to the total number of words in all the used sections.

-By double-clicking on a label or a bar you can select the related element in the *novelibre* tree view.
+By double-clicking on a label you can select the related element in the *novelibre* tree view.

 Change the scale